Tigger-oN/lvl.sh/README.md

     lvl.sh -ifs 1920x1080 -M cpma -m q3dm13 -z cpm1a hub3aeroq3a

-Using a wildcard (\*) with "-z" (lower case "z") will extract all the matching files so long as the wildcard is escaped with a "\".
-This example will extract all zip files that start with "tig_".
+Using a wildcard (\*) with "-z" (lower case "z") will extract all the matching files so long as the wildcard is escaped with a "\\".
+The example below will extract all zip files that start with "tig_".

-    lvl.sh -z tig_\\*
+    lvl.sh -z tig_\*

 Wildcard PK3 extraction with "-Z" (upper case) is a little different and easier to type.
 This example will search for zip files that